danielparks/zsh-test-harness/README.md

  * [ShellSpec](https://shellspec.info) ([GitHub](https://github.com/shellspec/shellspec))
  * [ZUnit](https://zunit.xyz) ([GitHub](https://github.com/zunit-zsh/zunit))

+## Development status

+I don’t have plans to add features to this, but I might add things if it’s helpful for another project.
+That said, if you think this is a good fit for you but need changes I’m open to [suggestions][] and [PRs][].

 ## License

 This project dual-licensed under the Apache 2 and MIT licenses.
 You may choose